-‘Pit Kebab’ means ‘Kuyu Kebabı’ in Turkish and it is simply the best lamb Kebab dish in Turkish cuisine.
-It is called ‘Pit Kebab’ because it is literally cooked in the special pit ovens.
+‘Pit Kebab’ means ‘Kuyu Kebabı‘ in Turkish and it is simply the best lamb Kebab dish in Turkish cuisine.
+It is called ‘Pit Kebab’ because it is literally cooked in special pit ovens.
 This dish’s cooking method lets the lamp meat fall apart from the bone with a little touch and it melts in your mouth like butter.

 ‘Kuyu Kebabı’ word reflects the cooking technique of cooking action in a specially designed pit.
 These pit ovens are usually used for cooking the meat and the bread.
 This cooking technique has known by other names too, such as ‘Fırın Kebabı’ (Oven Kebab), ‘Tandır Kebab’ and ‘Büryan’.
-I shared below photos to show you how pit ovens look like.
+I shared the below photos to show you how pit ovens look like.

-The Story of Pit Kebab.
+The Story of Pit Kebab

 Where to eat Pit Kebab?

-If you visit Turkey and come to the Konya city to see ‘Mevlana Celaleddin Rumi’ and ‘Great Seljuk Empire’ museums, don’t skip the lunch because listening history from a tour guide will make you hungry.
-So, ask someone to show you the best “Pit Kebab” or ‘Fırın Kebab’ restaurant at around.
+If you visit Turkey and come to the Konya city to see ‘Mevlana Celaleddin Rumi’ and ‘Great Seljuk Empire’ museums, don’t skip the lunch because listening to history from a tour guide will make you hungry.
+So, ask someone to show you the best “Pit Kebab” or ‘Fırın Kebab’ restaurant around.
 Locals always know where to eat.
 Miss the flight, but never miss this Kebab.